 An investment is considered a great investment only if a great business is bought at a great price.
-In fact, I would even stretch to say that it is perfectly fine to buy a mediocre business, as long as you are buying it at a great price.
+In fact, I would even stretch to say that it is wonderful to buy a mediocre business, as long as you are buying it at a great price.
 This only shows the significance of ‘the price’ when it comes to investing.

 The DCF model is made up of several concepts which are interwoven with one another.
-Naturally we need to understand each of these concepts individually and then place it in the context of DCF.
-In this chapter we will understand the core concept of DCF called “The Net Present Value (NPV)” and then we will proceed to understand the other concepts involved in DCF, before understanding the DCF as a whole.
+Naturally, we need to understand each of these concepts individually and then place it in the context of DCF.
+In this chapter we will understand the core concept of DCF called “The Net Present Value (NPV)”, and then we will proceed to understand the other concepts involved in DCF, before understanding the DCF as a whole.